 - Millennials are also regularly exposed to drug use at music festivals and ‘raves”.

 - Over 1 in 3 Australian adults aged 22 and above reported trying cannabis at least once

-- Standardisation of cannabis oil extraction, CBD production and THC content in other medicines is challenging and requires validated GMP, regular product testing and SAE reporting.
+- Standardisation of pharmaceutical cannabis products, including extraction, packaging and exportation processes, is challenging; and requires GMP compliance, regular product content testing, safety testing/quality management, record-keeping and SAE reporting.

 Page last updated: July 31, 2019.